- Florida Landlord-Tenant Law: An Introduction

 What fees may I charge?

 Landlords may assess late fees when specified within the lease.
-If a payment is returned by a financial institution as unpaid, landlords may impose a fee of $25, if the face value does not exceed $50, $30, if the face value exceeds $50 but does not exceed $300, $40, if the face value exceeds $300, or 5% of the face amount of the check, whichever is greater.
+Under Florida landlord-tenant law, if a payment is returned by a financial institution as unpaid, landlords may impose a fee of $25, if the face value does not exceed $50, $30, if the face value exceeds $50 but does not exceed $300, $40, if the face value exceeds $300, or 5% of the face amount of the check, whichever is greater.
 Fla.
 Stat. § 68.065

 What is the limit I can charge for a security deposit?